wp-plugins/wp-optimize-by-xtraffic/readme.txt

       * Set image (your logo) size (px or %).
 In case you set text size by %, plugin will create watermark's size based on image's size
   * *Optimize Image Quality* : To reduce the image file size, you can reduce value Image's Quality Bar.
 If you set value is 100, your image keep original quality and file size. ( Best Recommend value is from 80 to 90 )
   * *Rename Image Filename* : Rename your image's filename for friendly SEO
+  * *Images Lazy Load* : Your image will be loaded after the page finished loading, this will help your site load faster.
 * ***Optimize Speed*** : make page speed load amazingly fast by these features "Optimize Javascript + Optimize CSS (Style) + Optimize HTML"
   * Optimize Cache : Make your WordPress website load faster from 80% or more.
 Prebuild cache the most visited pages.
+This feature compatible with WooCommerce.
   * Optimize Javascript :
     * Combine Javascript
     * Minify Javascript